-- All pre-start planning conditions have been discharged; - The date on which Start on Site was achieved (and from which the Construction Related Deadlines (as defined in the Building Lease) will be measured); - That the Developer has satisfied all conditions (imposed on them under the Agreement for Lease and Building Lease) necessary to permit start on site
+- All pre-start planning conditions have been discharged - The date on which Start on Site was achieved (and from which the Construction Related Deadlines (as defined in the Building Lease) will be measured) - That the Developer has satisfied all conditions (imposed on them under the Agreement for Lease and Building Lease) necessary to permit start on site

-Duty 3: Monthly Monitoring Reports
+Duty 3: Monitoring Reports

-The Compliance Inspector will prepare and circulate 'Monthly Monitoring Reports' throughout the full duration of the project.
-It will be a requirement that copies of the monthly report are also sent to BDW.
+The Compliance Inspector will prepare and circulate 'Monitoring Reports' throughout the full duration of the project.
 The report will cover the following themes:

-- Confirm and record achievement of the various Construction Related Deadlines as they occur, and monitor the Developer's performance against these deadlines and confirm that they are within the contractual tolerances; - The Developer's performance in adhering to the contracted 'Approved Plans'; - The Developer's performance in adhering to the contracted MMC build specification; - The Developer's build out and sales performance specifically recording the number of: - Plots under construction at that point; - Plots actively being marketed at that point; - o Plots completed (having secured CML and NHBC (or similar) sign off) and sold at that point; - Plots completed (having secured CML and NHBC (or similar) sign off) and remaining unsold at that point; - o Plots which fit the Building Lease definition of 'standing stock'
+- Confirm and record achievement of the various Construction Related Deadlines as they occur, and monitor the Developer's performance against these deadlines and confirm that they are within the contractual tolerances - The Developer's performance in adhering to the contracted 'Approved Plans'

-- These figures are to be expressed both as 'in month' figures and cumulative figures over the whole of the project.
-The 27 Fence House units are to be recorded separately as these will be delivered by the sub-developer rather than developer. - Confirmation of the number of plots that have been physically occupied prior to their freehold transfer by Homes England (i.e. verifying the residents have not been given unauthorised access via lease/license etc.); - The Developer's progress in terms of making applications to/completing agreements with statutory bodies (i.e. s38 agreements, s104 agreements etc.); - Confirmation that all completed plots are accessible and are fully serviced with utilities; - The Developer's general adherence to their covenants under the Building Lease.
+- The Developer's performance in adhering to the contracted MMC build specification - The Developer's build out and sales performance specifically recording the number of: - Plots under construction at that point - Plots actively being marketed at that point - Plots completed (having secured CML and NHBC (or similar) sign off) and sold at that point - Plots completed (having secured CML and NHBC (or similar) sign off) and remaining unsold at that point - Plots which fit the Building Lease definition of 'standing stock' - These figures are to be expressed both as 'in month' figures and cumulative figures over the whole of the project. - Confirmation of the number of plots that have been physically occupied prior to their freehold transfer by Homes England (i.e. verifying the residents have not been given unauthorised access via lease/license etc.) - The Developer's progress in terms of making applications to/ completing agreements with statutory bodies (i.e. s38 agreements, s104 agreements etc.) - Confirmation that all completed plots are accessible and are fully services with utilities - The Developer's general adherence to their covenants under the Building Lease.